1 Bg 4-1972: Transcendental Knowledge

 > appease His unalloyed devotees, who are always harassed by

-> the demoniac.
+> the demonic.
 The demon harasses the devotee, even though

 > the latter may happen to be his kin.
 Although Prahlada